 - Crisis resolution

-Some might assume that these types of skills are secondary to your more directly relevant skills, but that’s not true.
+Some might assume that your transferable skills are secondary to your more directly relevant skills, but that’s not true.
 In fact, many of these transferable skills are every bit as important as those primary skills that employers are seeking.
-And because of that fact, it is important for you to include them in your resume, and to do so in a prominent way.
+There are a few great ways you can feature your transferable skills prominently.

-Start by developing a list of your skills.
-This is not only a good exercise that allows you to better assess your existing skills sets, but will also help to ensure that you don’t leave anything important out.
-Many experts recommend that you create this list before you get into the meat of your resume, since that will allow you to more effectively include them throughout the body of the document.
+Start by creating a list of your skills.
+This is not only a good exercise that allows you to better assess your existing skillset, but will also help to ensure that you don’t leave anything important out.
+While this may end up being part of your flexible resume, this list is just for your own reference at this point.

-You can also add them as key skills in any summary of your qualifications, to ensure that the employer takes note of them.
-It’s also important to cite some examples of how you’ve utilized those skills to benefit prior employers.
+You can also add soft skills in any summary of your qualifications or in your resume title to ensure that the employer takes note of them.
 After all, anyone can claim to be a leader.
 Not everyone can honestly cite an example of a time when they’ve actually demonstrated leadership, however.